andreynering/andreynering/README.md

-Hi, I'm Andrey, a Senior Software Engineer from Brazil. :flag-br:
+Hi, I'm Andrey, a Senior Software Engineer from Brazil. :brazil:

 Professionally, I have a decade of experience with Ruby on Rails and web development in general.
 Although I really like to work with back-end tools, I